St Joseph's College, Ipswich: Boarding

 The College offers full, weekly and flexi-boarding and its boarders come from both the United Kingdom and overseas.
 Goldrood House is used for younger male boarding students and The Mews for female boarders, as well as Sixth Form boys, with separate sleeping areas.

 Annual Rugby Festival

 The National Schools Rugby Festival was launched in 1987 to commemorate the Golden Jubilee of the College.
 Schools invited to take part come from both the state and independent sectors.
-The Festival has a track record as a proving ground of future stars: former England captain Chris Robshaw; British and Irish Lion Mako Vunipola; England winger Charlie Sharples; Zach Mercer, Player of the Tournament 2014, who went on to help England to the World Rugby U20 Championship in June; Mike Tindall; Jonathan Joseph; Marcus Smith.
+The festival has previously featured: former England captain Chris Robshaw; British and Irish Lion Mako Vunipola; England winger Charlie Sharples; Zach Mercer; Mike Tindall; Jonathan Joseph; and Marcus Smith.

 Chapel

 One of the most notable buildings on the campus is the College Chapel.
 Built in a modern style, the Chapel design echoes the form of a tent, like those used by the Israelites whilst they were in the desert.
 In 2017, just as the Chapel reached its 50th anniversary, serious flaws in the roof were discovered.
 The building was temporarily closed for renovations, which were completed in 2019 and the Chapel was reopened to welcome the College community once again.